mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ### Publishing a package with the same name or version

-When you publish a package with the same name or version as an existing package, the existing package is overwritten.
+When you publish a package with the same name and version as an existing package, the existing package is overwritten.
+However, you can still access and view the files associated with the older version using the UI or API.

 #### Do not allow duplicate Maven packages